Christy Underwood Clark

-Christy Underwood Clark is an American politician.
+Christy Underwood Clark is an American politician who has served as the mayor of Huntersville since December 2023.
 A member of the Democratic Party, Clark represented District 98 in the North Carolina House of Representatives from 2019 until 2021.
-She is a candidate for the same seat in the 2022 election.
+She was an unsuccessful candidate for the same seat in the 2022 election.

+In 2023, she was the successful candidate for the Mayor of Huntersville, NC.

 Political career

-Clark was first elected to represent District 98 in the North Carolina House of Representatives in 2018, unseating Republican incumbent John Bradford.
+Clark was first elected to represent District 98 in the North Carolina House of Representatives in 2018, unseating Republican incumbent John Bradford in a very close race.
 She ran for re-election in 2020, but lost to Bradford in a rematch.

 Clark previously was a member of the following committees: